Try this delicious breakfast recipe from Go Red for Women's 2016-17 Class of Survivors Chef Amanda DeJesus.

 Egg and Cheese Wrap

-Try this delicious breakfast recipe from Go Red For Women's 2016-17 Real Woman Chef Amanda DeJesus.
+Try this delicious breakfast recipe from Go Red for Women's 2016-17 Class of Survivors Chef Amanda DeJesus.

 Today Amanda, who was 28 in 2016, teaches heart patients how to modify their favorite recipes, find heart-healthy foods at the grocery store and change their eating habits.